Skip to content

 Pratt’s School of Information

-We empower people to improve lives and communities through information, knowledge and culture.
+We reimagine information and technology to design more equitable, resilient and diverse futures.
 Motivated by our vision and mission, we are not only the oldest information school in North America, we are a forward-looking and data-driven school, committed to the success of our students and furthering diversity, equity and inclusion

 More about Pratt’s iSchool